dentolos19/fakerspotter/FakerSpotter/wwwroot/data/intro.md

 <details>

-<summary>During this cyberwellness week, you might have learnt many ways to protect yourself with fake news.
-But just in case you didn't, expand this to get some few pointers.</summary>
+<summary>During thr cyberwellness week, you might have learnt many ways to protect yourself, but how about fake news?
+Learn ways to protect yourself by playing this game!</summary>

 <br/>